Merkel in Moscow for final meeting with Putin as chancellor | DW | 20.08.2021

 German Chancellor Angela Merkel is in Moscow for talks with Russian President Vladimir Putin on Friday.

-The visit will be the last in Merkel's capacity as chancellor as she is due to step down from politics following Germany's general election in September.
+The visit is likely to be the last in Merkel's capacity as chancellor as she is due to step down from politics following Germany's general election in September.

 But it comes at a time of immense global strife, just days after the Taliban's takeover of Afghanistan, rising tensions in Ukraine, and with Russian dissidents sitting in jail.